vaproloff/universalThermostat/README.md

 * Thermostat now restores its state when using `climate.turn_on` service;
 * PID parameters, tolerances, limits can now be templates, with values changing tracking without restarting;
 * controllers target entities state changing not causes control immediately, they will be updated after target sensor state change;
+* presets were reinvented, their support was enhanced.

 ### Supported domains and modes for heaters and coolers: